-There are certainly a lot of products which claim to significantly reduce noise from machinery, and some which are specifically aimed at boaters.
-The trouble with most of these is, they are also specifically aimed at your bank balance!
-I found prices for my boat size from $350 for simple 3/4” foam, to $800 plus for double thickness sound insulation sandwiches.
+There are a lot of products which claim to significantly reduce noise from machinery, and some which are specifically aimed at boaters.
+The trouble with most of these is, they are also specifically aimed at your wallet!
+I found prices for my boat size from $350 for simple 3/4” foam, to $800 plus, for double thickness sound insulation sandwiches.

 In simple terms, the object is to absorb the sound waves from the noise source, and thereby minimize what filters into the interior of the boat.
 It would be practically impossible to eliminate this altogether, but I had effectively reduced the engine noise from a Perkins 4-236 on a previous boat, simply by installing a false floor beneath the cabin sole.
 This is quite an easy and inexpensive do-it-yourself way to achieve a significant sound reduction.

 Before I started, I wanted to take a reading of the sound levels, to have a numerical comparison after the modifications were complete.
 I downloaded into my i-phone an app’ of a neat little decibel meter by DB Meter Pro, for the vast sum of $0.99 from iTunes app store.
 It is very easy to use and I took readings at head height in the center of the saloon.
 The first was with the main engine running at cruising revs, which registered 85 decibels.
 Then I started the generator as well, along with the twin extractor fans.
-The level went up to 93 decibels, which is roughly equivalent to a power lawn mower.
+The level went up to 93 decibels.
 When the fresh water pump was activated it added another few decibels.
 I don't know how accurate these readings actually are, but it doesn't really matter, because what I wanted was a comparison, between before and after the modifications.

 FITTING THE FALSE FLOOR

 It was first necessary to make support battens for the false floor panels to lay in, under the existing plywood sole.
 I bought a 24” inch by 48” sheet of 1/2”inch plywood and cut it into 4”inch wide strips with my table saw.
 I also made 3/4”inch square battens out of hardwood.
 It was also necessary to reposition some pieces of equipment fastened to the sides of the floor beams, like wire hangers, water pipes and the big main engine filter, all had to be lowered below the beam level.
 The 4”inch wide plywood strips were then screwed to the underneath of the 2”inch wide sole bearers, to form a 1”inch lip on either side.
 I screwed the 3/4”inch square battens to the sides of each aperture to support the ends of the false floors.
-This framework then supported the boards all round.
-I painted the bearers and new timber white.
+This framework then supported the boards all round and I painted the bearers and new timber white.